Dominica: Tourism

 Dominica is mostly volcanic and has few beaches, contributing to tourism developing more slowly than on neighbouring islands.
 Nevertheless, Dominica's mountains, rainforests, freshwater lakes, hot springs, waterfalls, and diving spots make it an attractive ecotourism destination.
 Cruise ship stopovers have increased following the development of modern docking and waterfront facilities in Roseau, the capital.
 Out of 22 Caribbean islands tracked, Dominica had the fewest visitors in 2008 (55,800 or 0.3% of the total).
 This was about half as many as visited Haiti.
 The volcanic nature of the island has attracted scuba divers.

 Infrastructure

 Air

 There are two airports currently operating on the island.
 The primary airport, Douglas-Charles Airport (IATA airport code DOM), has direct flights from Miami and Newark.
 It is on the northeast coast and is about a 45-minute drive from Portsmouth (1 hour from Roseau).
 Douglas-Charles Airport is suitable for limited use of commercial jets because of runway length.
 A runway extension and service upgrade project began at Douglas-Charles Airport around 2006 and was finished in 2010.
 A second airport, Canefield Airport (DCF), is about 15 minutes from Roseau on the southwest coast.
+Canefield Airport primarily serves domestic, charter, and general aviation flights, complementing commercial operations at Douglas-Charles Airport.
 A third, Dominica International Airport, is currently under construction in Wesley and is expected to be completed in 2026.